oopsmonk/documentation/getting-started/0.1/tutorials/get-started.md

 ```
 --------------------

-The node returns a response object:
+The IOTA node returns a response object:

 ```json
 {